OpenDA-Association/OpenDA/model_efdc_dll/native/efdc_fortran_dll/original_efdc_files/README.md

 that file.
 Note, this might not have been the right way to resolve the conflicts...

+* `CALAVBOLD_mpi.for`: It is noted that `CALAVBOLD_mpi` performs
+  calculations using `SQRT` while the corresponding non-MPI implementation uses multiplication with `0.5`...
+It is unclear why this difference exists.
+No action has been taken to unify these computations.
 * `CGATEFLX.for`: The NIER source misses the fix introducing boolean `HUPG_HDWG_INITIALIZED` that was added in 2016 in OpenDA.
   Additionally, the array GKMULT seems not to have been initialized in